 Seoul’s Gangnam District is home to numerous dermatology clinics, making it a popular destination for many tourists seeking medical beauty treatments in Korea.

 Every time I see the clear, firm skin of the female protagonists in Korean dramas, I can’t help but wonder, “Is this really the result of regular skincare?”
 The answer is: partly skincare, partly dermatological treatments.
-Korea’s dermatology clinics offer a wide range of advanced procedures, and coupled with the favorable exchange rate of the Korean won, many tourists from Taiwan and Hong Kong include medical beauty treatments in their itineraries.
+Korea’s dermatology clinics offer a wide range of procedures with advanced techniques, and coupled with the favorable exchange rate of the Korean won, many tourists from Taiwan and Hong Kong include medical beauty treatments in their itineraries.

 First, why are dermatological treatments in Seoul cheaper than in Taiwan?